This post may include affiliate links.

 “Don’t wish it was easier, wish you were better” 3

-It ties in with his “profit are better than wages” belief.
-If we focused instead on bettering ourselves – creating better habits, mastering our self talk and focusing on how we can change ourselves rather than our situation, then we’d be a lot better off.
+If we focused instead on bettering ourselves – creating better habits, mastering our self-talk and focusing on how we can change ourselves rather than our situation, then we’d be a lot better off.

-This is the kind of slap-in-your-face belief we all need to have.
+This is the kind of belief we need to have to be a better person.
 It’s good for when we feel like playing the victim – when things aren’t going our way.
-How can we adjust and better ourselves to better the situation?
+Instead of asking why me, we can ask ourselves how can we adjust and better ourselves to better the situation?

 “Don’t wish for less problems, wish for more skills” 4